Glenwood Springs Colorado

 STILL HAUNTED?

 A big YES INDEED!
 Lots of spirits are still enjoying their favorite hotel, the Hotel Colorado.
 Tons of personal experiences have been reported, from staff and guests.
-Groups like CCPI have found out for themselves as well, capturing convincing evidence and having those personal experiences.
+Groups like CCPI have found out for themselves as well, capturing convincing evidence and having personal experiences.

 LOCATION